This is the portable survey craft used for shallows and small bays on Corrib, and any other lakes.

 Lightweight lake surveying using a Garmin GPSMap60Csx with high gain antenna

 For rocky, shallow or previously poorly surveyed areas of the lake, and smaller lakes, I use an HDS unit and a Garmin GPSMap60Csx connected with a home made cable to a Garmin Intelliducer (0183).
 This is done through a power supply/distribution box which I constructed, and contains a large rechargeable LIon battery, a recharging socket, a fuse, a rocker switch and three RS232 connections – one supplies power and NMEA data to the the GPS, another receives the NMEA signal from the transducer and carries power to the transducer, and another is a NMEA Tx with no power connections for connecting a small Panasonic Toughbook computer.
+The transducer is mounted onto a pivoting and fully adjustable/removable mounting bracket which started life as a metal artists easel.

 The system also has solar power backup, which now enables the unit to run almost indefinitely.
 It has been logging every day for up to 7 days without recharging, logging depth data onto the GPS.
 The Toughbook runs for 8 hours and can be recharged from the car or via the solar panel, tracklogs are downloaded onto the netbook every hour during surveys.